sometimesmotion/sometimesmotion.github.io/README.md

 * update the JSON file when you add a new post.
 It's pretty simple even if you don't know JSON- just follow the format of the existing entries.
 Cut and paste a previous entry and enter in the new data.

-* if you're using the markdown option, all markdown needs to appear within an element with the class `&lt;marked&gt;`.
+* if you're using the markdown option, all markdown needs to appear within an element with the class `<marked>`.

 ### Themes

-You can, of course, change the theme or get rid of the Bootswatch themes altogether by omitting that `&gt;link&lt;` element or by changing the href URL to point to one of the other [themes](https://bootswatch.com/ "Bootswatch homepage").
+You can, of course, change the theme or get rid of the Bootswatch themes altogether by omitting that `<link>` element or by changing the href URL to point to one of the other [themes](https://bootswatch.com/ "Bootswatch homepage").
 It's fairly simple to switch themes, replace the word 'flatly' with the other theme name in the URL.
-However, you may need to update the <code>blogs.css</code> file as well.
+However, you may need to update the `blogs.css` file as well.

 ### Creating an entry